Evole logo

 How does the Tax Situation Compare to Malta?

-The gold standard that all of the other digital nomad visas and taxation offers have to match up to is Malta’s.
+The gold standard that all of the other digital nomad visas and taxation offers have to match up to is Malta’s temporary residence visa.
 That is because Malta is keen to attract digital nomads for the skills, entrepreneurship and expertise that they bring to the country.

 Making Malta the home to many tech startups is a main goal and rooting it as a technology hub is well underway, with reliable internet infrastructure and coworking and coliving spaces on the island already.